Understand why CIPA lawsuits are rising and how to minimize privacy risk on your website.

-Digital tracking governance is responsibly managing personal data shared with marketing partners by honoring user preferences.
+Digital tracking governance is responsibly managing personal data shared with marketing partners by honoring user consent.
 Marketing partners like Meta and Google collect personal data via pixels (also known as trackers or tags), cookies, tag managers, SDKs, and APIs to measure campaign performance, retarget users, and target similar users.

 The goal of digital tracking governance is to ensure that user-level data shared with marketing partners or any other third parties is compliant with all applicable regulations and internal privacy policies.